-The P2262 Alarm Panel is designed to monitor up to 24 local inputs and up to 150 networked inputs.
+The P2283 Alarm Panel is designed to monitor up to 8 local inputs and up to 160 networked inputs.
 Both audible and visual indication of any alarm condition is provided.
 Networked input information is obtained from other panels connected to the network.

 Each local or networked input can be programmed to have a unique message assigned to it which will be displayed when the input is in the alarm condition.
 In addition to the message, one of two LED's can be selected to provide a steady or flashing status.
 If the non-alarm condition is satisfied on all inputs used, a common "system normal" message is displayed along with the green LED.
-If more than one alarm condition exists simultaneously, the appropriate messages are displayed in sequence, however the highest priority LED (Red) will always be displayed should one of the messages require it.
+If more than one alarm condition exists simultaneously, the appropriate messages are displayed in sequence; however the highest priority LED (Red) will always be displayed should one of the messages require it.
 This warns the operator that an emergency message is contained in the rotating sequence even if the current message being displayed is of a low priority.
-A single digit seven segment display is also provided to display how many messages are in the queue, if there are more than 9 messages, the number nine will continue to be displayed and will flash.
+The numer of messages in alarm is also displayed on the single digit 7 segment display.
+If there are more than 9 alarm messages the 7 segment display will flash 9.